-162. Theater, Outdoor Drive-In.
+161. Theater, Outdoor Drive-In.
 An open lot or part thereof with its appurtenant facilities devoted primarily to the showing of moving pictures or theatrical productions on a paid admission basis to patrons seated in automobiles or on outdoor seats.

-163. These Regulations.
-The document duly approved and adopted by the Planning Commission and the City Council of Udall, Kansas, which establishes zoning requirements.
+162. These Regulations.
+The document duly approved and adopted by the Planning Commission and the City Council of Solomon, Kansas, which establishes zoning requirements.

-164. Tourist Cabins.
+163. Tourist Cabins.
 See “Motel.”

-165. Tourist Home.
+164. Tourist Home.
 A dwelling in which overnight accommodations are provided or offered for transient guests for compensation.
 (Also see Bed and Breakfast Inn)